 The font looks weird after converting to iXBRL

 If your font looks off in some place (often the figures) after you've converted to iXBRL it is most likely due to an issue rendering the data in HTML.
-If this is the case, the best solution will often be to change the font of the figures to a font with a similar look.
+If this is the case, the best solution will often be to apply a different font within the same font family used by your designer font .

 Why the Font Looks Off

-In most cases, our converter will be able to match the fonts without issue, but when it comes to unicode we typically see four different scenarios:
+In most cases, our platform will be able to match the fonts without issue, but when it comes to unicode we typically see four different scenarios:

 • Most often the font looks exactly like it did before the replacement;